Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/03-freshwater-vs-saltwater-aquariums-beginner-comparison.md

 ### Can I have both freshwater and saltwater tanks?

 Absolutely!
 Many aquarists maintain both types of tanks.
-Just be sure to keep equipment separate—never use the same nets, buckets, or tools for both freshwater and saltwater, as cross-contamination can harm your livestock.
+Just be sure to keep equipment separatenever use the same nets, buckets, or tools for both freshwater and saltwater, as cross-contamination can harm your livestock.

 <script type="application/ld+json">
 {